 Operating Segments

-As discussed in Note 1, the Company operates in two segments (i) ODR, in which the Company performs owner direct projects and/or provides maintenance or service primarily on MEPC systems, and specialty contracting projects to existing buildings direct to, or assigned by, building owners or operators, and (ii) GCR, in which the Company generally manages new construction or renovation projects that involve primarily MEPC systems awarded to the Company by general contractors or construction managers.
-Segment information is prepared on the same basis the Company’s Chief Operating Decision Maker (“CODM”) reviews operating results for the purposes of allocating resources and assessing performance.
+As discussed in Note 1, the Company operates in two segments (i) ODR, in which the Company provides maintenance or service primarily on mechanical, plumbing or electrical systems, building controls and specialty contracting projects direct to, or assigned by, building owners or property managers, and (ii) GCR, in which the Company generally manages new construction or renovation projects that involve primarily mechanical, plumbing, or electrical services awarded to the Company by general contractors or construction managers.
+Segment information is prepared on the same basis that the Company’s Chief Operating Decision Maker (“CODM”) reviews operating results for the purposes of allocating resources and assessing performance.
 The Company's CODM is comprised of its President and Chief Executive Officer and Executive Vice President and Chief Financial Officer.

 All of the Company’s identifiable assets are located in the United States, which is where the Company is domiciled.
 The Company does not have sales outside of the United States.
-For the years ended December 31, 2025, 2024 and 2023, no ODR or GCR segment customers accounted for 10% or more of the Company’s consolidated total revenue.
+For the years ended December 31, 2024 and 2023, no ODR or GCR segment customers accounted for 10% or more of the Company’s consolidated total revenue.
+For the year ended December 31, 2022, no ODR-related segment customers accounted for 10% or more of the Company’s consolidated total revenue and one GCR segment customer accounted for approximately 11% of consolidated total revenue.

 Consolidated segment information for the periods presented is as follows: